-In the following examples you can see a difference of 25% in retention in the first 15 second time frame.
+In the following examples we use YouTube analytics to see a difference of 25% in retention in the first 15 second time frame of our Whole Whale TV video.
 The screen to the right also helps show what the audience sees at that time.
 This type of exploration is great for video editors to consider as they plan the initial frames.
 Keep in mind that the source of traffic and the intention of those viewers can drastically impact behavior.

-2. How to watch users watch you
+2. How to watch users watching you

 Heisenberg’s principle of uncertainty states that you can never know the exact position and speed of a particle, because that act of observation affects the observed </end geek>.
-What does this have to do with analytics?
-YouTube analytics is watching what we are doing and giving the data back to us, it is not influenced by social interaction – like, say, a focus group.
+What does this have to do with YouTube analytics?
+YouTube analytics is watching what we are doing and giving the data back to us, but it is not influenced by social interaction – like, say, a focus group.

-In this view we are just looking at the data from one video, which now shows performance over the past 30 days and the impression CTR of 12.8% and gives a nice funnel.
+In this view we are just looking at the data from one video, which now shows performance over the past 30 days and the impression CTR of 12.8%, and gives a nice funnel.

-You can use YouTube analytics to see the related videos and traffic sources of the views.
-If they are watching more videos after yours it might be an opportunity to create a smart “watch this next” video based on the suggested videos.
+You can use YouTube analytics to see the related videos and traffic sources of your YouTube views.
+If users are watching more videos after yours, it might be an opportunity to create a smart “watch this next” video based on the suggested videos.
 You can create playlists and chain relevant videos together to keep users watching.

 Want to learn more about YouTube analytics?
 Check out our newest Whole Whale University course for all the social media tips and tricks!
 We’ll teach you how to drive nonprofit impact using engagement data and how to be your own social media expert.